 Data retention and risk management procedures mandated by the expanding corpus of international, national and regional regulations regional regulations have all placed unprecedented pressure on board administrators to coordinate enterprise-wide tracking and organisation of compliance measures.

-One solution to this challenge is GRC software.
+One solution to this challenge is governance, risk and compliance software.
 The term, invented by the Open Compliance and Ethics Group (OCEG) in 2003, refers to the integrated collection of capabilities that enable an organisation to reliably achieve objectives, address uncertainty and act with integrity.
 This organisation has developed the culture of GRC throughout companies around the world.

 “The acronym GRC was invented as a shorthand reference to the critical capabilities that must work together to achieve Principled Performance — the capabilities that integrate the governance, management and assurance of performance, risk and compliance activities.
 This includes the work done by departments like internal audit, compliance, risk, legal, finance, IT, HR as well as the lines of business, executive suite and the board itself,” according to the OCEG.

 GRC software establishes an approach that ensures the right people get the right information at the right times; that the right objectives are established; and that the right actions and controls are put in place to address uncertainty and act with integrity.
-Using data analytics to monitor risks and behaviour, GRC software breaks down “siloes,” of data, so that administrators can use a single framework to monitor and enforce rules and procedures.
+Using data analytics to monitor risks and behaviour, Governance, risk and compliance software breaks down “siloes,” of data, so that administrators can use a single framework to monitor and enforce rules and procedures.

 The Board Portal as GRC Software